Dr. Nathalie Pettorelli

 I have supervised, and currently supervise, several BSc, MSc, PhD and post-doc students , who are carrying research all over the world.
 Meet the team here.

-- My first book "en solo", entitled "The Normalised Difference Vegetation Index: principles & ecological applications" is out !
+- My first book "en solo", entitled "The Normalised Difference Vegetation Index: principles & ecological applications" was published in 2013

-- We are working hard on the "Satellite remote sensing for biodiversity research and conservation applications" theme issue of Philosophical Transactions B, which is guest edited by me, Kamran Safi, Woody Turner and Stefan Dech.
-The issue should be out early 2014, on time for our ZSL symposium on Remote Sensing for Conservation
+- The "Satellite remote sensing for biodiversity research and conservation applications" theme issue of Philosophical Transactions B was published in 2014.
+This issue is guest edited by me, Kamran Safi, Woody Turner and Stefan Dech

 - Animove was featured in a recent IUCN blog , described as a "a ground-breaking capacity-building contribution"

-- Our recent contribution in Ecology Letters on fences was featured in Nature this month
+- Our contribution in Ecology Letters on fences was featured in Nature and Scientific American

 - Our article on mangrove degradation was covered by the Guardian